cloudogu/velero/design/client-side-encryption_design.md

 A working prototype already exists.
 Therefore, minimal effort is needed to implement this.
-Timelines are almost entirely dependent on how fast this goes through and how many things need changing before it can.
+Timelines are almost entirely dependent on how fast this goes through and how many things need to be changed before it can be merged.

 Since this is a feature that we ([Cloudogu GmbH](https://cloudogu.com)) need, we agree to contribute this feature.